 Women who work with an intermittent schedule of day and night shifts – for example, nurses – are more likely to be overweight and are at higher risk of type 2 diabetes, a disease that is often caused by unhealthy lifestyle factors such as, fast food, smoking and a lack of exercise.

-The findings, published in the British Medical Journal, recommend that greater attention needs to be paid on how irregular shift work can have a serious and unhealthy impact on a woman’s health.
+The findings from the Harvard study, published in the British Medical Journal, recommend that greater attention needs to be paid on how irregular shift work can have a serious and unhealthy impact on a woman’s health.

 If we are eating when we should be sleeping, this will affect our bodies in a negative way